netdata/netdata/collectors/plugins.d/README.md

 netdata will collect any **signed** value in the 64bit range:
 `-9.223.372.036.854.775.808` to `+9.223.372.036.854.775.807`

-Internally, all calculations are made using 128 bit double precision and are stored in 30 bits as floating point.

 If a value is not collected, leave it empty, like this: